vfadlan/fireporter/README.md

 ## 📌 Changelog
 ### 1.0.3 - 2025/07/11
 - New: Added a GitHub Action for building and releasing distributions.
+- New: Implement up to service layers logging.
+- New: Cache attachments after download until app closed.
 - Changed: Switched the jdkDownload source to a custom JDK and JavaFX bundle.
 - Changed: Jumped the major version to 1 to ensure compatibility with macOS.